 You cannot walk two trails -- These verses go with verse 25.
 Paul said, “…You may not do the things that

-We are like half free.
-Our spirit is free, but our flesh is in bondage to
+We are half-free; that is, our spirit is free, but our flesh is in bondage to

-serve the Lord.
+serve Christ.
 The flesh sets its desire against the Spirit and the Spirit

-against the flesh, so that if we satisfy one, we violate the other.
+against the flesh, so that if we satisfy one, we sabotage the other.
 If we seek

-the fruit of the Spirit in out lives, it’s going to contrast with the
+the fruits of the Spirit, it will contrast with the

-desires of our flesh, but if we give into the desires of our flesh, it will
+desires of the flesh, but if we give into the flesh, it will war against our

 coexist.